akshaygh0sh/US-Roads/documents/log.md

 Week 4: Coordinates approximation for constructing Graph was not accurate.
 Because of this A* returns inaccurate outputs.
 We solved this problem using actual dataset since the coordinates are accurate.

 Week 5: Pretty much everything was smooth but one problem we encountered was loading c++ code into a browser so that it compiles without any problem.
+We used a tool called emscripten which was pretty difficult to work with.

 ## What you plan to accomplish next week